garudlab/microbiome_demography_manuscript/README.md

-# demo_for_ccgb
+# microbiome_demography_manuscript

-This is the project repository for Jonathan Mah's Winter 2021 Rotation project with Professor Nandita Garud.
+This is the GitHub repository for Mah, Lohmueller, and Garud 2023, BioRxiv

 This directory includes the following subdirectories:

+* Analysis: Analysis of Data, as well as several `.md` documents describing the Scripts used to generate each figure in the main text and supplement.
 * Data: Data and Results.
-* Papers: Sources, background reading, and relevant literature.
 * Scripts: Scripts used for analysis and plotting.
 * Summary: Summary slides for meetings and book-keeping.
+* Supplement: All supplemental tables and figures
+* microbiome_evolution_master: Inherited code from Garud and Good et al. 2019, PLoS Biology